Employee Retention Credit 2021 Eligibility

 Here’s What You Need to Know

 For most business owners, 2020 and 2021 have been difficult due to shutdowns, operation limitations, finding and retaining employees, and all that had come with the COVID-19 pandemic.
-In late 2020, the Consolidated Appropriations Act was passed which created major changes to the Employee Retention (ERC) Tax Credit 2021 eligibility and rules – and increased other provisions under the CARES Act.
+Late 2020 saw the Consolidated Appropriations Act pass, significantly changing Employee Retention Credit (ERC) eligibility and rules for 2021.
+It also bolstered other provisions within the CARES Act.

-Initially, you could not take the ERC if you received a PPP loan, however, this act allows for you to (possibly) take advantage of both.
+Initially, you could not take the ERC if you received a PPP loan.
+However, this act allows you to (possibly) take advantage of both.

 Many of the Employee Retention Credit provisions are effective January 1, 2021, but some of them are retroactive to the 2020 year.